What's for Dinner? 22 Perfect Weeknight Recipes to Make This April

 Roast Chicken Grain Bowl

-When you're craving takeout food but want something a little healthier, prepare this light and bright salad made with sautéed pork chops.
-The meat is piled high atop a salad made with a combination of raw and sautéed cabbage and cucumbers, which are tossed in an Asian-inspired dressing featuring lime juice, fish sauce, chile peppers, and brown sugar.
+Prepare this light and bright salad made with sautéed pork chops on an extra-busy weeknight.
+The meat is piled high atop a salad made with a combination of raw and sautéed cabbage and cucumbers, which are tossed in a dressing featuring lime juice, fish sauce, chile peppers, and brown sugar.

 Poached-Chicken Cups with Ginger-Scallion Oil